PyFR/PyFR/doc/src/user_guide.rst

-.. highlight:: none

 **********
 User Guide
 **********

-For information on how to install PyFR see :ref:`installation`.
+For information on how to install PyFR see :ref:`installation:installation`.

 .. _running-pyfr: